kokman092/MT5_trading_bot/README.md

 ## Support

-For support, please open an issue in the GitHub repository or contact support@yourtrading.com
+For support, please open an issue in the GitHub repository